 - 1) Non-Residential Usage Several surrounding areas charge its residents for solid waste disposal, whereas Buckingham County did not impose such a fee.
 Several of the unmanned sites, especially those near County lines or on major highways, were being used by residents from other localities to avoid fees in their own region.
 In turn, the significant costs of transportation and tonnage fees of non-residential dumping was being incorporated into County expenditures.
 These recurring expenditures became a burden to the County budget and, as a result, the taxpayer.
-A significant goal of this project was to cease ability of nonresidents to access our solid waste collection sites. - 2) Site Control The main goals of this project for site control were three-fold. - Environmentally, Buckingham County hoped to impede citizens from illegal dumping of restricted materials and encourage proper sorting of materials into designated receptacles. - b.
+A significant goal of this project was to cease ability of nonresidents to access our solid waste collection sites. - 2) Site Control The main goals of this project for site control were three-fold. - a.
+Environmentally, Buckingham County hoped to impede citizens from illegal dumping of restricted materials and encourage proper sorting of materials into designated receptacles. - b.
 At gated and staffed sites, citizens had previously only been able to dispose of household waste during posted hours.
 As a convenience for citizens, Buckingham County wanted to improve access and availability to these sites. - c.
 Due to a compilation of reasons, unmanned sites were not aesthetically in line with the vision of beautiful Buckingham County, despite regular maintenance and attention from County staff.
 Moving to all controlled sites to improve cleanliness and community value was a priority. - 3) Tax Account Management Fiscally, Buckingham County depends on tax revenue collection to maintain its services to its citizens.
 In past decades, Buckingham has required purchase of a County decal for all vehicles registered and garaged in Buckingham.
 One strategy to ensure tax collection has been to issue County decals only to citizens who have current and paid in full personal property tax accounts.
 This project was intended to continue that strategy and to offer County services to paid taxpayers.

 In a collaborative effort with Buckingham County Administrative personnel, Information Technology and Solid Waste departments, Treasurer's Office, and Board of Supervisors' Committee Members, we were able to conceptualize and execute a project that fully met the evolving needs addressed above.
 Buckingham County has consolidated to seven (7) fully-functional controlled access solid waste collection sites.
-Each site is equipped with a RFID reader with entry granted only to citizens with a RFID-embedded County decal.
+Each site is equipped with a RFID reader with entry granted only to citizens with a RFID-embedded Vehicle license decal.
 Full electronic access records are available to County staff for troubleshooting, reliable data for budgeting and planning, and for recourse in the event of unlawful activities or abuse of County services.
 Sites are constantly surveilled and recorded for similar purposes.
 In Virginia, these sites are leading edge solutions for a topic not previously considered as an arena for technological advancement.
+Additionally, as sites were reworked for the purpose of access and control, we were able to rearrange and allow for easier access for recycling of paper, plastic, and metal.
+This has allowed the citizens of Buckingham to continue their efforts of recycling and improving the county's approach to being more conscious of the environment.